SamuRoj/RAG/README.md

 ## Usage

 - Now the context that will be given is from a webpage and the RAG will be able to answer questions from the content of this page.
-This scripts indexes the data, split it into the documents and save them into pynecone.
+This script indexes the data, split it into the documents and save them into pynecone.

 ```
 import bs4